huri000/SwiftEntryKit/README.md

 #### Background Style
 The entry and the screen can have various background styles, such as blur, color, gradient and even an image.

-The default value is *.clear*.
-This example implies clear background for both the entry and the screen:
+The following example implies clear background for both the entry and the screen:
 ```Swift
 attributes.entryBackground = .clear
 attributes.screenBackground = .clear